vega/vega-lite/site/index.md

 ---

 {:.lead}
 **Vega-Lite** is a high-level grammar of interactive graphics.
-It provides a concise JSON syntax for supporting rapid generation of visualizations to support analysis.
+It provides a concise JSON syntax for rapidly generating visualizations to support analysis.
 Vega-Lite specifications can be compiled to [Vega](http://vega.github.io/vega) specifications.

 <span class="lead-columns">